zebp/procpin/README.md

 ## Why would I want to pin processes?

-AMD's Zen series of architectures group cores into core complexes (commonly referred to as CCXes) with a shared L3 cache.
-When the scheduler moves processes to a different CCX there can be a performance penalty as theres higher latency to access L3 cache in the other complex, which can be critical for games.
-On top of that, starting with Zen 2 processors are built using multiple chips per socket called "chiplets", if a process moves between chiplets there is an even larger latency penalty and performance can be drastically impacted.
+AMD's [Zen](https://en.wikipedia.org/wiki/Zen_(microarchitecture)) series of architectures group cores into core complexes (commonly referred to as CCXes) with a shared L3 cache.
+When the scheduler moves processes to a different CCX there can be a performance penalty as there's higher latency to access L3 cache in the other complex, which can be critical for games.
+On top of that, starting with Zen 2, processors are built using multiple chips per socket called "chiplets".
+If a process moves between chiplets there is an even larger latency penalty and performance can be drastically impacted.